sammcj/smcleod/content/posts/2022-11-08-github-actions-not-so-reusable/index.md

 Composite actions are a way to combine multiple steps into a single step.
 They are a way to reuse [steps](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idsteps), but not [workflows](https://docs.github.com/en/actions/using-workflows/about-workflows).

+- Booleans in composite actions are actually Strings - even if you set their type to Boolean[^5]. 🤦
-- Composite actions requires setting the shell in each step (`shell: bash`).
+- Composite Actions requires setting the shell in each step (`shell: bash`).
-- Composite actions requires setting run.using as composite in each workflow (`runs.using: "composite"`).
+- Composite Actions requires setting run.using as composite in each workflow (`runs.using: "composite"`).
-- Composite actions can be called as part of one of the steps in a job.
+- Composite Actions can be called as part of one of the steps in a job.
 - Composite Actions can include multiple files, so it's possible to use files from the Action or from the user's repository.
 - Composite Actions can include multiple steps, but not multiple jobs.
-- Composite Actions do not support `${{ secrets.mysecret }}`, a workaround is to pass the secrets as input parameters from calling workflow.
+- Composite Actions do not support `${{ secrets.mysecret }}`, a workaround is to pass the secrets as input parameters from calling workflow. 🤦

 ### Example {#composite-action-example}